M2xAy/AsposeSampleProjectGdiError/README.md

 # AsposeSampleProjectGdiError
-Copy yout Licnse (lic File) in License folder
+* Copy your Licnse (lic File) in License folder
-Select under Properties Copy Always
+* Select under Properties Copy Always
-Set Breakpoint in Catch and run it
+* Set Breakpoint in Catch and run it
-Wait for Exception :)
+* Wait for Exception :)